Internap: Acquisitions and growth

 In 2000, INAP acquired CO Space, giving the company its first entry into the datacenter services business, which represents the majority of the company's current revenues.
 In the same year, INAP also acquired VPNX.com, a managed VPN provider.
 INAP acquired VitalStream Holdings, a content delivery service provider, in February 2007.
 In early 2012, INAP announced that it had acquired Voxel Holdings, Inc., a provider of scalable hosting and cloud services for enterprise users.
 In November 2013, INAP announced the acquisition of iWeb, a hosting and cloud provider based in Montreal, Canada.

+In December of 2025, Summit announced they had acquired HorizonIQ.
+In the statement it said "All HorizonIQ services will continue uninterrupted during integration.
+Over the coming months, HorizonIQ’s technology and teams will become part of the Summit brand and platform."